-The following statistics summarize reports received in the Office of Student Life from employees, students, campus visitors, RAs, ACs, Winnebago Security and the local police for on campus and the surrounding area.
-The College does not have any off campus student organizations with off campus facilities.
-Reporting time periods are listed below from January 1 to December 31 for the years 2007-2009.
+The following statistics summarize reports received in the Office of Student Life from employees, students, campus visitors, RAs, ACs, Security and the local police for on campus and the surrounding area.
+The College does not have any off campus student organizations such as Greek housing with formalized off campus facilities.
+Reporting time periods are listed below from January 1 to December 31 for the years, 2009-2011.